BUMETCS673/CS673A1F26P1/team.md

 Ryan:
 Hello everyone ~ my name is Yung Cheng Chiu,you can call me Ryan.
 This is my first semester at Boston University.
 And I major in Computer Science.
 And my concentration is AI and Machine learning.

+Junshuo:
+My name is Junshuo Huang.
+I am currently pursuing a master's degree in Computer Science at Boston University.
+I have experience with Java and Python, but I have limited experience in software engineering.
+I hope to improve my software development and teamwork skills through this project.